juanifioren/django-oidc-provider/doc.md

 ##### OIDC_IDTOKEN_SUB_GENERATOR
 OPTIONAL.
 Subject Identifier.
 A locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the Client.

-Is just a function that receives both `user` and `client` objects, returns a string.
+Is just a function that receives a `user` object.
+Returns a unique string for the given user.

 Default is:
 ```python